 In-transit: HubSpot makes HTTPS encryption (also referred to as SSL or TLS) available on every one of its login interfaces and for free on every customer site hosted on the HubSpot products.
 HubSpot’s HTTPS implementation uses industry standard algorithms and certificates.

 At-rest: HubSpot stores user passwords following policies that follow industry standard practices for security.
 HubSpot has implemented technologies to ensure that stored data is encrypted at rest.c) Input Control

 Detection: HubSpot designed its infrastructure to log extensive information about the system behavior, traffic received, system authentication, and other application requests.
 Internal systems aggregated log data and alert appropriate employees of malicious, unintended, or anomalous activities.
 HubSpot personnel, including security, operations, and support personnel, are responsive to known incidents.

 Response and tracking: HubSpot maintains a record of known security incidents that includes description, dates and times of relevant activities, and incident disposition.
 Suspected and confirmed security incidents are investigated by security, operations, or support personnel; and appropriate resolution steps are identified and documented.
 For any confirmed incidents, HubSpot will take appropriate steps to minimize product and Customer damage or unauthorized disclosure.

-Infrastructure availability: The data center providers use commercially reasonable efforts to ensure a minimum of 99.95% uptime.
+Infrastructure availability: The infrastructure providers use commercially reasonable efforts to ensure a minimum of 99.95% uptime.
 The providers maintain a minimum of N+1 redundancy to power, network, and HVAC services.

 Online replicas and backups: Where feasible, production databases are designed to replicate data between no less than 1 primary and 1 secondary database.
 All databases are backed up and maintained using at least industry standard methods.